Commodore PET: Release

 Commodore contacted Microsoft to upgrade BASIC for the new machines; this resulted in the soon-to-be-familiar BASIC 2.0 which removed the 256 element array limitation and had a rearranged zero page.

 Most bugs were fixed and IEEE-488 support in BASIC was made to be functional.
 The PEEK function was unblocked for memory locations above 49152.
 BASIC 2.0 also included an easter egg that Bill Gates personally coded, which would cause "MICROSOFT!" to appear if the user typed WAIT 6502,x (x being the number of times to display the message); this was reportedly due to a dispute with Commodore over ownership of BASIC (years later, when Microsoft developed BASIC for the Amiga, one of their conditions was that Commodore credit the original authors of BASIC, so BASIC 7.0 on the Commodore 128 displayed a Microsoft copyright notice).
 This feature was present in all 30xx series PETs.
 Commodore executives were unhappy when they learned about it and it was removed from BASIC on all subsequent Commodore machines.
 Microsoft also remained sensitive about their copyrighted code and pressured Commodore to not release any BASIC code listings to the public, although user groups eventually made disassemblies of BASIC.

 Sales of the newer machines were strong, and Commodore then introduced the models to Europe.
 However, Philips owned a competing trademark on the PET name, so these models were renamed.
 The result was the CBM 3000 series ('CBM' standing for Commodore Business Machines), which included the 3008, 3016 and 3032 models.
 Like the 2001-N-8, the 3008 was quickly dropped.
 Later PET 3000 series machines switched to the BASIC 4.0 ROMs.

 Education, business, and computer science

 In 1980, the 4000-series PETs were launched.
 These included the enhanced BASIC 4.0, which added commands for disk functions and significantly improved garbage cleanup.
 By this point, Commodore discovered that people were buying cheaper 8 KB and 16 KB models of the 3000-series and upgrading the RAM rather than paying extra for the 32 KB model.
 Because of this, they punched out the memory sockets in the 4008 and 4016 to prevent that practice.
 The 4032 was a major success in schools, where its tough all-metal construction and all-in-one design made it better able to stand up to the rigors of classroom use.
 Just as important in this role was the PET's otherwise underutilized IEEE-488 port.
 Used wisely, the port could be used as a simple local area network and allowed printers and disk drives (which were then very expensive) to be shared among all of the machines in the classroom.
-Unlike later Commodore machines, PETs had no kernel ROM functions for the IEEE-488 port and users had to write their own for using peripherals such as modems.
+Unlike later Commodore machines, PETs had no kernel ROM functions for the IEEE-488 port and users had to write their own to use peripherals such as modems.

 First year 4000-series PETs retained the same video hardware as the PET 2001/3000, but in 1981 this was replaced by the 12-inch screen and 6845-based CRTC hardware.